You are hereIn this section

 Along with public health conditions around COVID-19, there are many other factors that play a role in determining what learning model District 191 schools use, including student attendance data, staffing considerations and our ability to implement health and safety measures like cleaning or providing PPE.
 Click on the image to enlarge it for viewing.

 The federal program that allows Burnsville-Eagan-Savage School District 191 to provide free meals to all children ages 1-18 has been extended through June 30, 2021, or until funding runs out.
 Meals are available to all children, including those who are not enrolled in District 191.
-Additionally, meals will be delivered daily, Monday-Friday, to various sites throughout the community.
 Learn more about meal distribution.

 In a hybrid model, students are required to practice social distancing while riding the bus.
 This means the district does have as much space for students, so we are asking families to use alternative transportation if they can, such as driving their children to school, participating in a ride share with friends/neighbors, or walking/biking if it is safe.